 ANATOMY LABORATORY: The anatomy laboratory contains human anatomy reference materials such as skeletal models, upper and lower limb muscle models, and anatomy flipcharts.
-These are available to all the programs.
+These are available for use by students of all of the College programs.

 RUBY POPE DRUMM HEALTH SCIENCES LIBRARY